 The goal of Mindful Parenting is to support parents in their parenting, by cultivating present-moment and non-judgmental attention for the child, the parent-child relationship, and parenting, by dealing differently with parenting stress, by focusing on the reality and accepting it for what it is, and by becoming aware of automatic patterns of reacting tot heir children and how these are related tot their own experiences in their family of origin, and by taking better care of themselves as parents.

-The program has been developed and tested over the last 20 years by Susan Bögels and her colleagues and is found to have profound and long-lasting effects on parental and child psychopathology and wellbeing, on parenting stress, over reactive parenting, parental sensitivity, the parent-child relationship quality, and co-parenting.
-These results have been found in clinical and in preventive settings.
+The program has been developed and tested over the last 20 years by prof. Susan Bögels and her colleagues, and by independent international researchers worldwide, and is found to have profound and long-lasting effects on parental and child psychopathology and wellbeing, on parenting stress, overreactive parenting, parental sensitivity, the parent-child relationship quality, and co-parenting.
+These results have been found in clinical and in preventive settings, and in online applications.

-In this five-days and-one-evening intensive is intended for international (mental) health practitioners with a background in mindfulness training and meditation, who want to use Mindful Parenting with their clients.
+This intensive Advanced Teacher Training is intended for international (mental) health practitioners with a background in mindfulness training and meditation, who want to use Mindful Parenting with their clients.
 Participants will receive training in both the clinical and preventive program.
-It is advised to reserve enough time for studying the literature and manual before start of the training, in order to get most out of the training days.
+It is advised to reserve enough time for studying the literature and manual before start of the training, and for study and the homework in between the training days, in order to get most out of the training.
 The training will be given in English.

-In the teacher training the theory, research, but mostly the practice of the Mindful Parenting training is reviewed.
+In this Mindful Parenting professional training the theory, research, but mostly the practice of the Mindful Parenting training is reviewed.
 Ways of working are:

-- 2. Experiencing mindful parenting practices/meditations in the role of a parent or partner, and reflection upon these experiences (teach back)
+Experiencing mindful parenting practices/meditations in the role of a parent or partner, and reflection upon these experiences

-- 3. Practicing mindful parenting practices/meditations in the role of instructor, reflection upon this experience, and by feedback by the group and teacher further cultivate own skills and attitude
+Practicing mindful parenting practices/meditations in the role of instructor, reflection upon this experience, and through feedback by the group and teacher further cultivate own skills and attitude

-Participants receive a Mindful Parenting trainer certificate when having been present sufficiently, having shown sufficient (development in) attitude and skills, having shown sufficient self-reflection in the practices during the training, all as judged by the teacher(s).
+Participants receive a Mindful Parenting trainer certificate when having been present sufficiently, having shown sufficient (development in) attitude and skills, having shown sufficient self-reflection in the practices during the training, and having written a selfreflection report about their own professional and personal process during the teacher training of sufficient level, all as judged by the teacher(s).

 “A briliant book with enormeous practical implications for all parents”. - Mark Williams